benjaminspak/Notes--Dev_Interview_Questions/README.md

 + Problem: What challenges are you currently facing?
 At a high level, how do you plan to overcome them?
 + What are the top three things you are most proud of achieving?
 + Tell me about a time you disagreed with the way a project was being handled at work.
 How did it play out?
++ Walk me through the development, QA & Devops process on your most recent project.

 ### Personality
 + Are you more energized by being around people or do you need time alone to recharge?